msgilling/SEI_Project-4/README.md

 ![Home page image](./frontend/src/assets/homepage.png)

 ## Brief
-To create a full-stack web application using a relational Python, Django and SQL database with a React front-end.
+To create a full-stack web application using a relational Python, Django and SQL database with a React frontend.
 The app should contain CRUD functionality and contain several models and relationship types.

 #### Timeframe: 8 days